mlange-42/arche/docs/content/guide/filters/index.md

 The following sections present the filtering options available in Arche.

-{{% notice style="blue" icon="exclamation" title="Important" %}}
+> [!IMPORTANT]
-Filters should be stored and re-used where possible, particularly over time steps.
+> Filters should be stored and re-used where possible, particularly over time steps.
-Contrary, [Queries](./queries) are for one-time utilization and must be created from a filter before every iteration loop.
+> Contrary, [Queries](./queries) are for one-time utilization and must be created
-{{% /notice %}}
+> from a filter before every iteration loop.

 {{< toc >}}